Bareflank/hypervisor/README.md

 Currently, the Bareflank hypervisor only supports the Clang/LLVM 11+ compiler.
 This, however, ensures the hypervisor can be natively compiled on Windows including support for cross-compiling.
 Support for other C++20 compilers can be added if needed, just let us know if that is something you need.

 ### **Windows**
-To compile the BSL on Windows, you must first install the following:
+To compile Bareflank on Windows, you must first install the following:
 - [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) (Enable "Desktop development with C++")
 - [LLVM 11+](https://github.com/llvm/llvm-project/releases)
 - [CMake 3.16+](https://cmake.org/download/)